cjuberaNCSU/IAA_Notes/Brief R Docs.md

 [Full Documentation](https://tidyr.tidyverse.org/reference/separate_wider_delim.html)

 ### `na_if()`
-Sets value of a column equal to NA based on a condition
+Sets the value of a column equal to NA based on a condition
 Example:
 ```r
 na_if(y, "") # y is the column and "" is the value to set to NA